Update: Changes to Alberta’s Slow Down and Move Over law are coming in late 2023.

 Klassen took every precaution that day: He was wearing his brightly coloured safety vest, pylons were carefully arranged to mark the scene, and his tow truck’s amber lights were flashing.
 Yet a single driver’s inattention put his livelihood—and his life—in jeopardy.

-The number and severity of roadside incidents is on the rise in Alberta.
-Last year, a Calgary tow operator was hospitalized after being hit by a car on Deerfoot Trail, a collision that saw him bounce off the windshield roughly nine metres in the air.
+Other incidents in Alberta are also poignant reminders of the dangers tow truck operators face every day.
+A Calgary tow operator was hospitalized after being hit by a car on Deerfoot Trail, a collision that saw him bounce off the windshield roughly nine metres in the air.

 Klassen and his coworkers have experienced too many near misses to count.
 “I don’t want my wife and kids to be scared for me every time I head off to work,” Klassen says.